|Kevin Stiroh (bio)

 Executive Vice President

-Acting on delegated authority from the Board, the Financial Institution Supervision Group (FISG) of the Federal Reserve Bank of New York supervises the financial institutions that are subject to the Board's supervision and are located in the Second Federal Reserve District, which includes New York state, the 12 northern counties of New Jersey, Fairfield County in Connecticut, Puerto Rico and the U.S. Virgin Islands.
+Acting on delegated authority from the Board, the Supervision Group of the Federal Reserve Bank of New York supervises the financial institutions that are subject to the Board's supervision and are located in the Second Federal Reserve District, which includes New York state, the 12 northern counties of New Jersey, Fairfield County in Connecticut, Puerto Rico and the U.S. Virgin Islands.

 The objectives of supervision are to evaluate, and to promote, the overall safety and soundness of the supervised institutions (micro-prudential supervision), the stability of the financial system of the United States (macro-prudential supervision), and compliance with relevant laws and regulations.
 The supervision mandate is carried out through a combination of methods, including the conduct of both on-site and off-site examinations and inspections; continuous supervision performed by supervisory teams dedicated to a specific supervised institution; review of reports and data; and coordination with other supervisory agencies.